petersenpeter/CellExplorer/docs/datastructure/standard-cell-metrics.md

 * `putativeCellType`: Putative cell types.
 [See the dedicated page about cell-type classification]({{"/pipeline/cell-type-classification/"|absolute_url}}).

 ## Monosynaptic connections
 * `putativeConnections`: putative connections determined from cross correlograms.
 Contains two fields: `excitatory` and `inhibitory`, each contains connections pairs.
+Transmission probabilities are also stored in  `excitatoryTransProb` and `inhibitoryTransProb`.

 ## Sorting quality metrics
 Isolation distance and L-ratio as defined by [Schmitzer-Torbert et al. Neuroscience.
 2005.](https://www.ncbi.nlm.nih.gov/pubmed/15680687)